JimChr-R4GN4R/CTFlearn-Writeups/Programming/The Adventures of Boris Ivanov Part 2 (80 points)/README.md

 I tested it,but I was getting this error:
 `AttributeError: module 'PIL' has no attribute 'Image'`

-So I added this:
+So I changed import part:
 ```
 import numpy as np
 import PIL
-`from PIL import Image`
+from PIL import Image
 ```

 So we have our script that merges the images vertically.